jsahagun91/raspiblitz/README.md

 ![RaspiBlitz](pictures/raspiblitz.jpg)

-**The RaspiBlitz is a all-switches-on Lightning Node based on LND running together with a Bitcoin- or Litecoin-Fullnode on a RaspberryPi3 - with a 1TB HDD and an nice Display for easy setup & monitoring.**
+**The RaspiBlitz is a all-switches-on Lightning Node based on LND running together with a Bitcoin- or Litecoin-Fullnode on a RaspberryPi3 - with a 1TB HDD and a nice Display for easy setup & monitoring.**

-Its mainly targeted for learning how to run your own node decentralized from home.
+It is mainly targeted for learning how to run your own node decentralized from home.
 Discover & develop the growing ecosystem of the Lightning Network by becoming a part of it.

 ## Feature Overview